 - Package Size

 The ETV6 gene, located on 12p13.2, is involved in numerous translocations found in myeloid and lymphoid malignancies.
-Two mechanisms are common, fusion to a tyrosine kinase resulting in a constitutively active tyrosine kinase and fusions to transcription factors driving aberrant expression of target genes.
-The frequent translocation t(12;21)(p13;q22) results in the formation of the chimeric transcription factor ETV6-RUNX1 which can be identified in about 25% of childhood B-ALL cases.
+Two mechanisms are common: fusion to a tyrosine kinase resulting in a constitutively active tyrosine kinase and fusions to transcription factors driving aberrant expression of target genes.
+The frequent translocation t(12;21)(p13;q22) results in the formation of the chimeric transcription factor ETV6-RUNX1 which can be identified in about 25% of childhood B-cell acute lymphoblastic leukemia (B-ALL) cases.
 ETV6-RUNX1 causes expansion of B-cell precursors with impaired ability of differentiation to mature B-cells.
-Another important aberration is t(5;12)(q33;p13), found in chronic myelomonocytic leukemia and myeloproliferative diseases, resulting in the fusion of ETV6 with the receptor tyrosine kinase PDGFRB.
-The resulting oncogene is sensitive to the kinase inhibitor imatinib. t(7;12)(q36;p13) can be identified in pediatric AML and ALL and is resulting in the fusion gene MNX1-ETV6.
+Another important aberration is t(5;12)(q33;p13), found in chronic myelomonocytic leukemia (CML) and myeloproliferative diseases, resulting in the fusion of ETV6 with the receptor tyrosine kinase PDGFRB.
+The resulting oncogene is sensitive to the kinase inhibitor imatinib. t(7;12)(q36;p13) can be identified in pediatric acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL) and is resulting in the fusion gene MNX1-ETV6.

 Besides hematological malignancies, ETV6 is also involved in the development of the pediatric congenital mesoblastic nephroma and fibrosarcoma. t(12;15)(p13;q25) fuses ETV6 to the tyrosin receptor kinase NTRK3 resulting in the ETV6-NTRK3 fusion gene, a constitutively active tyrosine kinase.